evalieungh/FATES_INCLINE/src/test_nrec_modified_surfacedata.md

     fates_woody:1, 1, 1, 1, 1, 1, 1, 1, 1, 0, 0, 0
 ```

 Says it's successful in the GUI, but .case_submit finishes in 12 seconds and creates no log files in the case run directory!
 No error in the terminal that I can see.
 Next: Make 100% sure I'm not using the weird grazing branch, and try again.
+Turns out I was using the grazing branch, if I remember correctly the last change I made broke something.
+So I need to start over in another branch.